-The following tables provide additional information regarding FHLBI Advances.
-These short-term borrowings were used to finance certain of our investments in RMBS.
+Prior to January 2016, these short-term borrowings were used to finance certain of our investments in RMBS.
 The FHLBI Advances are guaranteed by the Company.
-The weighted average difference between the market value of the assets and the face amount of available financing for the FHLBI Advances, or the haircut, was 4.8% as of September 30, 2015.
+The weighted average difference between the market value of the assets and the face amount of available financing for the FHLBI Advances, or the haircut, was 5.0% as of March 31, 2016.
+The following tables provide additional information regarding FHLBI Advances (dollars in thousands):